ibm-cloud-docs/netezza/start/provisioning.md

 # Getting started with {{site.data.keyword.netezza_short}}
 {: #getstarted}

-{{site.data.keyword.netezza_full}} ({{site.data.keyword.netezza_short}}) is a fully managed, cloud native analytical data warehouse that is based on massively parallel processing [MPP] architecture. {{site.data.keyword.netezza_short}} is mainly used for analytical processing of historical data, and can process from 100TB up to a few petabytes of data with best in the class performance.
+{{site.data.keyword.netezza_full}} ({{site.data.keyword.netezza_short}}) is a fully managed, cloud native analytical data warehouse that is based on massively parallel processing (MPP) architecture. {{site.data.keyword.netezza_short}} is mainly used for analytical processing of historical data, and can process from 100TB up to a few petabytes of data with best in the class performance.
 Its array of SPUs processes disjoint dataset in parallel which is then aggregated to come up with final result set.

-Learn how to provision a {{site.data.keyword.netezza_short}} instance on Azure or AWS, how to retrieve information about endpoints, and create credentials to access your instance.
+Learn how to provision a {{site.data.keyword.netezza_short}} instance on Azure or AWS and configure private endpoint access.
 {: shortdesc}

 ## Before you begin